-Join Tom Green for an in-depth discussion in this video Project: Creating a banner image, part of Fireworks CS6 Workshop.
+Join Tom Green for an in-depth discussion in this video Project: Creating a banner image, part of Learning Fireworks CS6.

 In this lesson, what we're going to do is sort of pull together what we've learned in the chapter so far and apply it to an image.
 And the image we're going to recreate is right here.
 It's this little wall from the Country Cottage Cafe that is sitting in the header of the Fireworks user page.
 And to get yourselves started, I want you to open up the countrycottagecafe.jpg image located in your Exercise folder.
 And when it opens, welcome to the Country Cottage Cafe.